dimitri-nicolo/calico/_includes/master/cnx-monitor-install.md

    > [view the manifest in a new tab]({{site.url}}/{{page.version}}/manifests/cnx-policy.yaml){:target="_blank"}.
    {: .alert .alert-info}

-1. Download the `operator.yaml` manifest.
+1. Download the `operator.yaml` and `operator-crds.yaml` manifests.

 {% if include.platform == "docker-ee" %}
    ```bash